 |Operating Officer||Takeshi Fujimori||General Manager of Human Resources Management Department|

-As a policy of selection and dismissal of senior management Executive Officers, including Representative Executive Officers, the Company stipulates the maximum age and the maximum reappointment term of officers for each position in the Regulations of Age Limits of Executive Officers in Office to promote appropriate rotation.
-Given this, selection of Executive Officers, including Representative Executive Officers and Executive Officers with special titles, and their reappointment after the expiration of the one-year term of the appointment contract shall be determined by the Nominating Committee by appropriately evaluating quantitative results of respective Executive Officers during their term of appointment contract, along with qualitative aspects, such as contributions in materializing the Group’s “Our philosophy.”
-As such, the fairness and transparency of the selection and dismissal of management executives is secured.
+As a policy of selection and dismissal of senior management Executive Officers, including Representative Executive Officers, the Company stipulates the maximum age and the maximum term of office for each position in the Regulations of Age Limits of Executive Officers in Office to promote appropriate rotation.
+Given this, selection of Executive Officers, including Representative Executive Officers and Executive Officers with special titles, and their reappointment after the expiration of the appointment contract shall be determined by the Nominating Committee by appropriately evaluating quantitative results of respective Executive Officers during their term of appointment contract, along with qualitative aspects, such as contributions in materializing the Group’s “Our philosophy,” as well as objective data such as management personnel evaluation, etc. prepared by third-party agencies.

 The Company actively created opportunities where Outside Directors can monitor candidates after the following contents were periodically reported and shared at the Nomination and Remuneration Committee.

-With regard to nomination of candidates for Director, the policy of the Company is to look for candidates from a diverse range of people with broad and highly specialized knowledge and skills, as well as high ethical standards.
+With regard to nomination of candidates for Director, the policy of the Company is to have the Board of Directors comprised of members from a diverse range of people with broad and highly specialized knowledge and skills, as well as high ethical standards.

 Candidates for Director are determined at the Nominating Committee, which is comprised of a majority of Outside Directors and chaired by one of them, and the proposal is submitted to the general meeting of shareholders.